Financial Planning

 At this point, it’s unclear what other changes may be coming to the real estate industry as a result of the settlement (as well as lawsuits that are still pending and a Department of Justice investigation).
 So, make sure to ask whose interests your agent is representing and how they’ll be paid, and read documents carefully before you sign.

-Let your planner know if you’re thinking of buying or selling a home.
-We can help you understand how it affects your overall financial picture and give you personalized guidance for your situation.
+If you’re thinking of buying or selling a home, a financial planner can help you understand how it affects your overall financial picture and give you personalized guidance for your situation.

 Need more help?